Dún Laoghaire

 The station has a café outlet, ticket office and ticket vending machines.

-Local bus routes: several Dublin Bus routes depart from just outside Dún Laoghaire railway station/nearby including:
+Local bus routes: several city bus routes depart from just outside Dún Laoghaire railway station/ nearby including:

-Local bus routes: several Dublin Bus routes depart from just outside Dún Laoghaire railway station/nearby including:
+Local bus routes: several city bus routes depart from just outside Dún Laoghaire railway station/ nearby including: